-A couple spoons today from the spare limbs that i found earlier this week from some curbside tree trimming. what struck me today and
+A couple spoons today from the spare limbs that i found earlier this week from some curbside tree trimming.

 the branches had natural crooks in them. this is the layout approach taken. not following any strict pattern aside from applying the natural bend in the tree to establish the crank in the spoon.